 - How to Get a Boarding Group for Star Wars: Rise of the Resistance at Disneyland

-Brooke Geiger McDonald is the national content director for Make It Better Media Group.
-A Chicago native, she has worked for publications like O, The Oprah Magazine and SHAPE Magazine and her work has appeared in Parents, TravelPulse, Attractions Magazine, MSN, Disney Food Blog, and more.
-At home, she is outnumbered by her husband and two sons, and the four of them are certifiable Disney and Star Wars fanatics, always counting down the days to their next Disney vacation.
-Her favorite nonprofits to support include The Walt Disney Birthplace and Shedd Aquarium.
+Brooke Geiger McDonald is the national content director of Make It Better Media Group.
+A Chicago native, she has worked for publications like O, The Oprah Magazine and SHAPE Magazine and her work has appeared in The Points Guy, Parents, TravelPulse, Attractions Magazine, MSN, Disney Food Blog, and more.
 Follow her on Instagram @brookegmcdonald and Twitter @BrookeGMcDonald.